-This plate is one of the smaller views which Vasi added to the standard 20 plates of each book.
-In Book 7 which covered the Friaries he had to add nine smaller views in order to properly cover the topic.
-Alle Terme is a reference to Terme (Baths) di Diocleziano, as the church made use of a hall of the baths.
+This plate is one of the smaller views which Giuseppe Vasi added to the standard 20 plates of each book.
+In Book 7 which covered the Friaries and was published in 1756 he had to add nine smaller views in order to properly cover the topic.
+Alle Terme is a reference to Terme

-The lantern of the dome was demolished in the XIXth century because its weight endangered the stability of the Roman structure.
-In 1872 part of the land belonging to the monastery was acquired by the Italian State for opening a new street between Strada Pia (renamed Via XX Settembre) and S. Maria Maggiore.
+The lantern of the dome was demolished in the XIXth century because its weight endangered the stability of the Roman structure, so that the building does not have any longer the shape of an ancient funerary urn.
+In 1872 part of the land belonging to the monastery was acquired by the Italian State for opening a new street between Strada Pia (today's Via XX Settembre) and S. Maria Maggiore.

-The ancient Roman hall was turned into a church in 1596 at the initiative of Caterina Nobili Sforza, a niece of Pope Julius III.
+The ancient Roman hall was turned into a church in 1596 at the initiative of Caterina Nobili, a niece of Pope Julius III and the widow of Sforza I Sforza, Count of Santa Fiora, a tiny state which included Proceno in northern Latium and other territories in southern Tuscany.
 The church and the adjoining monastery were her gift to Abbot Jean de la BarriŔre who in 1586 founded a new branch of the Cistercian order.
-In 1592 the abbot came under suspicion of supporting the Huguenots and later on he was placed under a sort of house arrest in the new monastery where he died in 1600.
+In 1592 the Abbot came under suspicion of having supported the Huguenots and later on he was placed under a sort of house arrest in the new monastery where he died in 1600.

 The church was dedicated to St. Bernard of Clairvaux, one of the first members of the Cistercian order.

-The original Roman circular building was located at the south-western corner of the baths: an identical building was located at their south-eastern corner.
+The ancient circular hall was located at the south-western corner of the baths: an identical building was located at their south-eastern corner.
 It is thought that they were used for exercising or playing ball games (sphaeristeria) or for resting.
-The coffers of the vault are similar to those of Tempio della Pace (Basilica di Massenzio), which was built in the same period.
+The shape of the concrete coffers of the vault is similar to that at Tempio della Pace (Basilica di Massenzio), which was built in the same period.